 Momentum’s core entity is the conversation.
 Every deal signal, every pricing discussion, every commitment captured in Momentum traces back to a recorded interaction.
 The data model is optimized for temporal sequences: what was said, when, by whom, and what changed in the deal as a result.

 These two orientations produce fundamentally different foreign key structures.
 In Momentum, a “deal stage change” is an event with a timestamp, a speaker attribution, and a linked conversation segment.
-In Revenue Cloud, a stage change is a field update on an Opportunity with a workflow consequence.
+In Agentforce Revenue Management, a stage change is a field update on an Opportunity with a workflow consequence.
 Mapping one to the other is not a field-level exercise.
 It requires a conceptual translation layer.

 The specific conflict surfaces in three places.